Tire RecallsPage Overview

 If you did not register your tires and did not receive notification, but suspect you may be driving with the recalled brand, you'll need to confirm.
 You can do this by reading your tires’ identification number (TIN) (located on the tire’s sidewall) to verify if your tires are indeed up for recall.
 In some cases you may also need to read the tires' size, which can also be found on the tire's sidewall.
 If you cannot find this information, take your vehicle to a tire dealership and ask them to "read" your tire.

 Should a recall be issued on your tires you have 60 days within receiving recall notification to take them your dealer for repair or replacement.
-Should the tires be out of stock, be sure to obtain a letter from the dealer verifying you’ll still be covered should a new shipment of tires arrive after the 60-day window closes.
+Should the tires be out of stock, be sure to obtain a letter from the dealer verifying you’ll still be covered should a new shipment of tires arrive after the window of 60 days closes.

 In the interim, routinely check the tires, while making sure they are properly inflated, per manufacturer's suggestion.